nipafx/demo-java-x/README.md

 </toolchains>
 ```

-If your IDE doesn't like new syntax or APIs, you can always compile and run by hand - see `compile.sh`, `run.sh` (which expects the fully qualified name of the main class as argument) and `compile-run.sh` (conveniently combines the two - aso needs the main class).
+If your IDE doesn't like new syntax or APIs, you can always compile and run by hand - see `compile.sh`, `run.sh` (which expects the fully qualified name of the main class as argument) and `compile-run.sh` (conveniently combines the two - also needs the main class).
 The scripts are written for Linux but should look similar on other operating systems.
 If the approprate Java verson is not on your path, configure it in `executables.sh`.